 Where do some schools go wrong in choosing Learning Management Systems?

 Often times, decision makers implement tech from a top-down approach.
-School leaders or IT administrators choose which solutions should be used at their institutions and teachers are expected to use it in their classes.
-Research has shown that it is important to include both teachers and students in the decision-making process of what is needed in the classroom, to support a successful learning experience.
-We’ve also realised that schools spend a lot of their IT budget on hardware, which is what is tangible and what parents and other stakeholders see.
+School leaders or IT administrators choose which solutions should be used at their institutions.
+Then, teachers are expected to use it in their classes.
+It is important to include both teachers and students in the decision-making process of what is needed in the classroom.
+We’ve also realised that schools spend a lot of their IT budget on hardware.
 However, the hardware is just a part of the solution and the choice of software is just as important.

 What do students, teachers and parents have to gain from an integrated system such as Cikumas?